Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 • Never harass any marine life by trying to grab it.
 The slower you move the more you will see.

 • If using a camera be very careful when taking photos that you don’t lose your buoyancy control and go landing on coral.
 Do not hold onto coral to steady yourself to get a shot!
+Do not face and block the path of any marine life to get a desired photo.

 Do not worry if you are not an experienced diver as you will be assessed by our very competent dive crew who will assist you in making your dive enjoyable, safe and respectful to the beautiful underwater world!